 Troublesome Topic: DISINHERITED NATIONS

 According to Michael Heiser, the disinheriting of the nations happened at Babel as punishment for their rebellion.
 That is when God assigned them to the control of lesser gods.
-I cannot find a place in his book where Heiser specifically says that nations were placed under the control of the demons which were the disembodied spirits of the Nephilim, but it is implied, it is hinted at through various statements in which he calls them “corrupt spirits”.
+I cannot find a place in his book where Heiser specifically wrote that nations were placed under the control of the demons which were the disembodied spirits of the Nephilim, but it is implied, it is hinted at through various statements in which he called them “corrupt spirits”.

-On Page 376 Heiser says that the spirits ruling the nations “became corrupted”, meaning that they were not corrupt when God placed the nations under their authority.
+On Page 376 Heiser said that the spirits ruling the nations “became corrupted”, meaning that they were not corrupt when God placed the nations under their authority.
 However, if some of these spirits were the disembodied spirits of the Nephilim, we know they were corrupt long before they were given authority over nations.
-On page 115, when he describes in detail the disinheriting of the nations, he writes, “Those disinherited would be in spiritual bondage to the corrupt sons of God… The story of the Old Testament is about Israel versus the disinherited nations, and Yahweh versus the corrupt, rebel Elohim of those nations.”
+On page 115, when he described in detail the disinheriting of the nations, he wrote, “Those disinherited would be in spiritual bondage to the corrupt sons of God… The story of the Old Testament is about Israel versus the disinherited nations, and Yahweh versus the corrupt, rebel Elohim of those nations.”
 However, those statements do not have any specific mention of timing.
 It appears they were corrupt for most of the time they ruled over the nations.
 Then on page 116 we read, “We aren’t told how the Elohim Yahweh assigned to the nations became corrupt, only that they were.”

-On page 114 Michael Heiser has God saying something like this to the rebellious nations “if you don’t want to obey me, I’m not interested in being your God – I’ll match you up with some other god.”
+On page 114 Michael Heiser described God saying something like this to the rebellious nations “if you don’t want to obey me, I’m not interested in being your God – I’ll match you up with some other god.”

 REBUTTAL